patschi/sftpgo-qnap-authgateway/README.md

 # sftpgo-qnap-authgateway

-Tiny HTTP gateway that lets SFTPGo authenticate users transparently against a QNAP NAS and auto‑map their accessible shares as virtual folders in sftpgo.
-This provides the long-overdue missing feature of a SFTP server in today's QNAP NAS'es.
+Tiny HTTP gateway that lets SFTPGo authenticate users transparently against a QNAP NAS and auto‑map all shares with granted permission as virtual folders in sftpgo.
+Running entirely with Container Station on QNAP NAS.

+This provides the long-overdue missing feature of a SFTP server in today's QNAP NAS'es in the most-transparent way possible with central user and permission management remaining in QNAP UI.

 Designed to be used with [sftpgo](https://github.com/drakkan/sftpgo) and ran on [QNAP's Container Station](https://www.qnap.com/en-us/products/container_station.html).